 6. Overview

 Whilst we have been critical in our evaluations of the kinds of intervention summarized by Kolodko and Read (2018) we do not dispute the efficacy of the studies they cite.
 Effects have clearly been won.
 What we are suggesting is that those effects deserve further scrutiny using the theoretical tools we have outlined above.
 Idiosyncracies of local social networks, oddities of reinforcement around reward interventions etc. will all be of value if exposed.
 The problem with the nudge approach is that it represents a pragmatic borrowing from multiple literatures without any effort to understand how or why interventions work.
 We believe this is necessarily limiting in two ways.
 First, it prevents thorough understanding of the problem of littering.
 Second, we question the longevity of any effects, something that is simply never assayed.
-Pragmatism is laudable, but timelimited pragmatism perhaps less so.
+Pragmatism is laudable, but time-limited pragmatism perhaps less so.

 This second point is most salient.
 Our framework leads us to believe that littering behaviours are tied to a much broader fabric of social concerns and that the best way to address the issue of littering is to bite the political bullet and to see this as a key issue of inequality and a public health concern.
 Clearly there are public health consequences to the build up of unwanted items, including food and food packaging as well as other pollutants.
 But where you see evidence of such future discounting you also find stressed ecologies that have definitive morbidity and mortality consequences for their inhabitants.
 The much publicized concerns about increases in mental health problems and loneliness are, we believe, linked to the issues of cooperation that we have discussed.
 Interventions designed to build sustainable social capital in complex spaces like cities, but also in dispersed rural communities, will pay dividends on many fronts including an increased sense of custodianship of our natural environment.